cypress-io/cypress/packages/packherd-require/README.md

 - `moduleDefinitions`: similar to `moduleExports` except that these are functions that need to be invoked in order to obtain the `module.exports`, thus incurring some overhead

-Since packherd cannot know how the modules are keyed inside the maps you should pass a  `getModuleKey` function of [this type][GetModuleKey] in order to resolve those keys.
+Since packherd cannot know how the modules are keyed inside the maps, you should pass a  `getModuleKey` function of [this type][GetModuleKey] in order to resolve those keys.

 For example in the case of [v8-snapshot][v8-snapshot] (TODO: Update this link when snapshot module is added) the [getModuleKey